mikabytes/docker-borg/README.md

 # Borg

-A container for backing up stuff to a borgbackup repo, which may be local or remote (using SSH).
+A container for backing up stuff to a Borg repo, which may be local or remote (using SSH).

 It will backup, prune, and compact the repo according to your specifications.
 Then it will quit.
 You need to set up your own scheduling, such as a local crontab or Kubernetes CronJob.